|Note:||Work in progress, documentation is incomplete and partly outdated.|

 The process that is to be controlled is the process of extruding plastic.

-This includes the feeder, a bowden tube (*) and the hotend with its heater, lets call this the extruder.
+The extrusion system includes the feeder, a bowden tube (*) and the hotend with its heater, lets call this system the extruder.

 Most FDM printers have no feedback on the extruder part of the printer - they are running open loop.

 That means to find the balance of printing speed (better: volumetric flow) and hotend temperature is difficult.
 Another problem of this open loop extrusion system is that the printer cannot react when the hotend has difficulties to deliver the current demand of flow (for example when printing the first layer or when the hotend is not hot enough yet).